newrelic/terraform-provider-newrelic/website/docs/r/synthetics_script_monitor.html.markdown

 # Resource: newrelic\_synthetics\_script\_monitor

-Use this resource to create and manage New Relic synthetics script monitor.
+Use this resource to create update, and delete a Script API or Script Browser Synthetics Monitor in New Relic.

 ## Example Usage